apparebit/js-junction/README.md

     making server-side rendering great again.

 All packages have 100% test coverage across statements, branches, functions, and lines alike.
-Anything else would be uncivilized — and somewhat reckless for a dynamically typed programming language!
+Anything less would be uncivilized — and a tad reckless for a dynamically typed programming language!